mycordaapp/tasks/docs/tasks.md

     task.exec(ctx, locator, channelId, 10)

     // 5. run a query over the result channel.
 In this
-    //    CalcSquareAsyncTask is a demo and has returned a result immediately val query = resultSinkFactory.channelQuery(locator)
+    //    CalcSquareAsyncTask is a demo and just has a simple sleep val query = resultSinkFactory.channelQuery(locator)

     // 6. assert expected results